 Deep Nutrition by Catherine Shanahan is a great book on this topic.

 The more sodium people ate, the less likely they were to die from heart disease.
-Salt had virtually no impact on blood pressure.
+Salt had virtually no impact on blood pressure, which is caused by insulin resistance.
 Unless you have poor kidney function or significant heart failure, you’re free to relax your fears and eat salt to taste on all your food.

 The Salt Fix by James DiNicolantonio is a great book on this topic.